-Many in the architecture industry suffer from burnout.
-Professionals have reported struggling with unrealistic deadlines, compressed schedules and long hours, alongside inadequate fees and poor remuneration
+Many in the architecture industry suffer from burnout with professionals reporting struggling with unrealistic deadlines, compressed schedules and long hours, alongside inadequate fees and poor remuneration

 The role of leaders